 In accordance with state law, the Code shall be posted at each school campus or shall be available for review at the office of the campus principal.
-Additionally, the Code shall be available at the office of the campus behavior coordinator and at http://sands.esc17.net.
+Additionally, the Code shall be available at the office of the campus behavior coordinator and posted on the district's website(http//sands.esc17.net).
 Parents shall be notified of any conduct violation that may result in a student being suspended, placed in a DAEP or JJAEP, expelled, or taken into custody by a law enforcement officer under Chapter 37 of the Education Code.